KianooshSoleimani/react-native-group-button/README.md

 # React Native Group Button

-I got this idea from react-native-elements and changed something optimize it
+I got this idea react-native-group-button from react-native-elements and changed something

 ## Features